JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 4. Create Assignment block

     Next, we need to create an empty variable that the flow will use in the future to store authentication results.

-    Drag the end point of `New Cdiutil Object` block then select `Assignment`
+    Drag and drop  end point of this :material-circle: at `New Cdiutil Object` block then select `Assignment`

     ![](../../../assets/agama-create-assignment.png)